Cleckheaton

 Metropolitan district council

 Kirklees Council is made up of 69 councillors with three councillors per ward in 23 wards.
 Councillors are elected for four-year terms with one-third involved in elections in three out of four years.
+All councillors were elected in 2026 after a ward boundary review.
 Councillors elect a Mayor and Deputy Mayor of Kirklees each year.

 Political composition after May 2024 election: